gavin1970/SpaceBattleSim/README.md

 const int _towRigCount   = _flierCount / 10;  // 10 TowRigs / Healers
 ```

-The `_flierCount` is split so that **Raiders outnumber Fighters by roughly 3:1**, creating strong enemy pressure that the 10 Healers and 10 Capital Ships must balance.
+The `_flierCount` is split so that **Raiders outnumber Fighters** by roughly 3:1**, creating strong enemy pressure that the 10 Healers and 10 Capital Ships must balance.
 The result is a tight, fluctuating battle where neither side easily dominates.
+The exact numbers can be tweaked by changing the constants, but the default configuration is designed to create a dynamic and engaging simulation.
+Currently a fight last around 5-10 minutes before one side is completely wiped out, at which point the (30sec) auto revive is used or F5 key can be used to revive all the dead and start a new battle.

 | Group | Default Count |
 |-------|---------------|